Alis192/std_cuda_cilk/README.md

 ### Running the Program

 - Run the compiled CUDA program.
-You can specify the dataset size as a command-line argument.
-For example, to generate a dataset of 5,000,000 values and calculate standard deviation:
+You can specify the dataset size and number of threads per block as a command-line argument.
+For example, to generate a dataset of 5,000,000 values and calculating standard deviation using 64 threads per block:

     ```bash
-    ./std_cuda 5000000
+    ./std_cuda 5000000 64
     ``````

 - The program will generate a pseudo-random dataset of specified size, calculate its standard deviation, and output result along with execution time.